MichielDerhaeg/build-linux/README.md

 instead of glibc by using ``musl-gcc`` instead of ``gcc``.

 Before we can build busybox with musl, we need sanitized kernel headers for use with musl.
-You get get that from [this github repo](https://github.com/sabotage-linux/kernel-headers).
+You get that from [this github repo](https://github.com/sabotage-linux/kernel-headers).
 And set ``CONFIG_EXTRA_CFLAGS`` in your busybox config to ``CONFIG_EXTRA_CFLAGS="-I/path/to/kernel-headers/x86_64/include"`` to use them.
-Obviously change ``/path/to`` to the location where you put the headers repo, can be relative from within the busybox source directory.
+Obviously change ``/path/to`` to the location where you put the headers repo, which can be relative from within the busybox source directory.

 If you run ``make CC=musl-gcc`` now, the busybox executable will be significantly smaller because we are statically linking a much smaller libc.

-Be aware that even though there is a libc standard, musl is not always a drop-in replacement from glibc if the application you're compiling uses glibc specific things.
+Be aware that even though there is a libc standard, musl is not always a drop-in replacement for glibc if the application you're compiling uses glibc specific things.

 Building the Disk Image